Cover and Hitting Times of Hyperbolic Random Graphs: Cover Time and Maximum Hitting Time

-Our goal is to show that in a narrow band of $\calR_a^{\mathrm{\mathrm{pt}}}$ close to the boundary of $B_O(R)$, with non-negligible probability, there is a collection of vertices that induce a path $\calP_a$ of length $\Theta(\log n)$.
-We will establish that with constant probability there is a path (all of whose vertices belong to~$\calR_a^{\mathrm{ct}}$) that guarantees that one of the end vertices of $\calP_a$ (and thus also all vertices of $\calP_a$) belongs to the center component of $\HRG_{\alpha,\nu}(n)$.
-Still, it could be that internal vertices of the path $\calP_a$ might have other neighbours not in $\calP_a$.
-So, our choices of path, and buffer regions will be such that we can guarantee that all potential neighbours of vertices of $\calP_a$ other than one of its end vertex $v_a$ would belong to either $\calR_O$ or some sub-region of $\calR_a^{\mathrm{pt}}\cup\calR_a^{\mathrm{bf}}$ which, with non-negligible probability, do not contain vertices of~$\calG_{\alpha,\nu}(n)$ (we already this for $\calR_O$).
-Thus, we will be able to conclude that $\calP_a$ is a dangling path of $\calC_{\alpha,\nu}(n)$.
-Next, we formalize this paragraph's discussion.
+Given a non-negative integer parameter $k$, our immediate aim is to achieve the following three objectives: \begin{itemize} \item \textbf{Goal 1:} Show that, with non-negligible probability (as a function of $k$), in a narrow band $\calB_a$ of $\calR_a^{\mathrm{\mathrm{pt}}}$ close to the boundary of $B_O(R)$, there is a collection of vertices that induce a path $\calP'_a$ of length~$\Theta(k)$. \item \textbf{Goal 2:} Establish that with constant probability there is a path (all of whose vertices belong to~$\calR_a^{\mathrm{ct}}$) that guarantees one of the end vertices of $\calP'_a$ (and thus also all vertices of $\calP'_a$) belongs to the center component of $\HRG_{\alpha,\nu}(n)$. \item \textbf{Goal 3:} Prove that points outside band $\calB_a$ at distance at most $R$ from vertices of $\calP'_a$ (except for $\calO(1)$ vertices close to one of $\calP'_a$'s ends) would have to belong to either $\calR_O$ or some subregion of $\calR_a^{\mathrm{pt}}\cup\calR_a^{\mathrm{bf}}$, none of which, with non-negligible probability (as a function of $k$), contain vertices of~$\calG_{\alpha,\nu}(n)$ (we already showed this for $\calR_O$ in Claim~\ref{cover:cl:empty}). \end{itemize} We say that a subgraph $P$ of a graph $G$ is a \emph{dangling path} if~$P$ is a path in $G$ and there is a single edge of $G$ whose removal disconnects the graph into two connected components, one of which is~$P$.
+Furthermore, we say that $P$ is a \emph{maximal dangling path} if it is not a proper subgraph of some other dangling path of $G$.
+Achieving all three goals described above insures that, with non-negligible probability, there is a maximal dangling path of length $\Omega(\log n)$ in~$\calC_{\alpha,\nu}(n)$ contained in region $\calR_a$.
+Thus, showing that we can fix $m:=m(n)$ sufficiently large yields that $\calC_{\alpha,\nu}(n)$ typically has many dangling paths.